shainave/dracula-keypirinha/README.md

 # Dracula for Keypirinha

-> A dark theme for the [Keypirinha](https://keypirinha.com/) launcher, based on Dracula.
+> A minimalist dark theme for the [Keypirinha](https://keypirinha.com/) launcher, based on Dracula.
+Designed with accessibility guidelines in mind, it provides good contrast and legible visuals.

 ![Screenshot](screenshot.png)